Menu

 Spots in the Outer Harbour to Avoid

-• Rat spit (East) (rocks and zebra mussels)
+• Water Rats spit at east end of Cherry beach (rocks and zebra mussels)

-• Outer Harbour Marina channel (don't go beyond marked red/green buoys)
+• Outer Harbour Marina channel (heavy boat traffic by marked red/green buoys)

-• Eastern Gap Navigation Channel (gusty winds and ships, tugboats)
+• Eastern Gap Navigation Channel (gusty winds and and ships that can't stop)

-• Kiteboarders launch area (Cherry Beach east of Lifeguard Station)
+• Kiteboarders launch area (west of Lifeguard Station)

 Safety Checklist for EVERY TRIP!